 A coordinated effort among tribal, federal, state, and local agencies will be necessary to advance planning, research, and outreach opportunities identified in the regional Kelp and Eelgrass plans and the future Marine Vegetation Implementation Strategy.
 Opportunities include:

-• Share information about your projects at the Puget Sound Kelp Research and Monitoring Work Group.
+• Share information about your research and monitoring projects at the Washington Kelp Research and Monitoring Workgroup.

 • Identify opportunities for integrating marine vegetation considerations into your local Shoreline Management Plan and Comprehensive Plan.